-This Cinnamon Swirl Pound Cake Loaf is vanilla pound cake, combined with a cinnamon swirl and a crunchy brown sugar and cinnamon topping for an easy and delicious cinnamon loaf.
+Vanilla pound cake, combines with a cinnamon swirl and a crunchy brown sugar and cinnamon topping for an easy and delicious cinnamon loaf.

 This loaf is a cinnamon lovers dream, that will fill you with all the warming Fall feelings.
-With it’s lovely swirl of cinnamon cake, combined with the vanilla cake and a crunchy brown sugar and cinnamon topping, you’ll never be tempted by the coffee shop version again!
+With it’s lovely swirl of cinnamon cake, combined with the vanilla pound cake and a crunchy brown sugar and cinnamon topping, you’ll never be tempted by the coffee shop version again!

 I used my tea loaf pan for this loaf.
 It’s pretty close in volume to a standard 8 x 4-inch loaf pan, but just slightly bigger, at 4 x 10 inches, so it produces a slightly narrower, longer loaf and shorter loaf.
 Of course, there is method to my madness with this choice of pan.
 The narrower, longer, shorter loaf means I can take a thicker slice, without actually eating any more than a thinner slice of a taller loaf (are you still with me here? :).
 And if you are a frequent loaf slice consumer, you know that the best part of those coffee shop loaves is the thick slices!